jhonathan-lkmx/skyou-web/content/full-package-for-brands.md

 ![icon-quote-calculator](./img/icon-quote-calculator.svg)

-### You request a quote
+### 1. Setup your account.

+Request access to the 3d design tool.

+Use our stock bodies, or request a quote for custom bodies that can be developed and added to the design tool"

+Need a custom style?
 Reach out to us at sales@skyou.com to quote your project.
-Quotes for new products are usually returned within 48 hours.
+Quotes for new products are usually returned within 48 hours

 </block>